justinasr/RelMonService2/README.md

 #### HLT
 There are three options for HLT: No HLT, Only HLT and Both.
 This option controls `--HLT` flag of `ValidationMatrix.py`.
 "No HLT" will run `ValidationMatrix.py` only once for that category without `--HLT` flag.
 "Only HLT" will run only once for that category with the flag.
 "Both" will run `ValidationMatrix.py` twice for that category - once with `--HLT` flag and then without it.

+#### Force re-run
+If RelMon is done, each category will have an option option to "Force re-run" the category without changing anything in it.
+This allows to retry comparison of that cateogry without changing anything

 #### Resource requirements in HTCondor
 Resource requirements in HTCondor job are based on RelMon size.
 If total number of references and targets of all categories are:
  * **≤ 10 (up to 5 vs 5)** - 1 core, 2GB memory